contractdesign/code-examples/openvpn/README.md

-5. **server**: configure server to route incoming packets
+5. **server**: Configure server to route incoming packets
 ```
     $ sysctl -w net.ipv4.ip_forward=1
 ```

-6. **server**: configure server to NAT packets
+6. **server**: Configure server to NAT packets
 ```
     $ iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
 ```

-7. **server**: start openvpn.
+7. **server**: Start openvpn on the server.
 The server has to be ready so that it can accept an incoming connection from the client.
 ```
     $ sudo openvpn --config server.conf
 ```

-8. **server**: start openvpn on the client.
+8. **server**: Start openvpn on the client.
 ```
     $ sudo openvpn --config client.conf
 ```

 After a few seconds, the log files should indicate that the connection has been initiated.

 ## To Verify Connection